stackforge/openstack-sdk-php/doc/oo-tutorial.md

-Tutorial: Using HPCloud-PHP           {#oo-tutorial}
+Tutorial: Using OpenStack PHP-Client
 =================

-HPCloud-PHP provides PHP language bindings for the HPCloud APIs.
-HPCloud is an OpenStack-based cloud service offering a wide (and ever-expanding) variety of services.
+PHP-Client provides PHP language bindings for the OpenStack APIs.

-In this tutorial, we will walk through the process of creating a simple tool that interacts with HP Cloud's Object Storage.
+In this tutorial, we will walk through the process of creating a simple tool that interacts with OpenStack's Object Storage.
 The emphasis in this article is on getting started and learning the concepts, not building a polished product.